emartey/Word_Guess_Command_Line_Game/README.md

-# Word_Guess_Command_Line_Game
+# Word_Guess_/GIFS/Command_Line_Game

-Welcome to Word Guess Command Line Game!
+Welcome to Word Guess /GIFS/Command Line Game!
 This game features major sports teams from the great state of Texas.
 Use your skills and knowhow to guess which team is listed.
 Instructions:

-1. Open command terminal to start game
+1. Open /GIFS/command terminal to start game
 2. Start making your guesses
 3. Win or lose, play again